zephyr/img2pdf/README.markdown

 After that, you can compile with
     javac -cp .;* *.java

-## How to use it
+### How to use it
-I already created some tiny bash shortcuts (for Windows and Linux):
+I already created some tiny but useful bash shortcuts (for Windows and Linux):
+    img2pdf
     img2pdf-gui
-launches a simple gui, but if you prefer the (more powerfull!) command-line interface, type
-    img2pdf
-instead, with will give you a list of valid usage examples.

 ## Licence